TonyMerlin/m2-module-meta-conversion-hyva-compatibility/README.md

 HyvÃ compatibility layer for `Meta_Conversion`.

-The module leaves the Meta vendor package untouched and replaces only the frontend execution layer on HyvÃ¤ layout handles.
+The module leaves the Meta vendor package untouched and replaces only the frontend execution layer on HyvÃ layout handles.

 ## Design